hadifar/customerservicetasks/README.md

 ## Data preparation

-`data_preparation` folder contains scripts for crawling and cleaning Twitter conversations.
+`data_preparation` folder contains scripts for crawling and cleaning Twitter conversations for more than 100 companies in different sectors which they have enough interactions with their clients.

 ## Evaluation